|Quick Facts: Industrial Engineering Technicians|

 The median annual wage for industrial engineering technicians was $53,330 in May 2016.

-Employment of industrial engineering technicians is projected to decline 5 percent from 2014 to 2024.
-This is due in large part to projected declines in the manufacturing industries that employ them.
+Employment of industrial engineering technicians is projected to show little or no change from 2016 to 2026.
+In large part this is because of projected declines in the manufacturing industries that employ most of them.

 Explore resources for employment and wages by state and area for industrial engineering technicians.